awwaiid/thelackthereof/content/SetDB Philosophy.md

 (02:52:04) awwaiid: you can see the result with the nested while loops (02:53:19) awwaiid: oh, missed the 'use DBI' line. grr.
 (02:53:43) TheOrbTwo: Heh, it's always nice to test the code before you post it...
-(02:54:22) awwaiid: well I had this exact thing, then decided I should chop some since nobody could use this without going and getting the reset of the modules anyway, and then you talked me into adding back the chopped bits :)
+(02:54:22) awwaiid: well I had this exact thing, then decided I should chop some since nobody could use this without going and getting the rest of the modules anyway, and then you talked me into adding back the chopped bits :)
 (02:56:02) TheOrbTwo: Hm, I read the code in /projects/perl/setdb, and am left with two thoughts: Where do those magic subs come from, and where's the rest of it?
 It seems too simple.
 (02:56:24) awwaiid: that uses SetDB::Set and SetDB::Tuple
 (02:56:32) awwaiid: most of the work is in SetDB::Set